 with his wife and members of his family that had already passed from

-He leaves to mourn his
+He leaves to

 loss a son, Glenn, his aged father, Kinsey McDonald, two sisters, Vicie